 Life is cooler in the EM!
 The “East Mountains” is a name given to the collective region east of the Sandia Mountains near Albuquerque, NM.
 Often called “the greenside” for its abundance of trees and grassy plains, the region is home to several scenic byways and many beautiful backroads popular with mountain bikers and motorcycle riders.

-Bordered roughly by the Hwy 14 corridor (Turquoise Trail) on the west, Hwy 41 corridor (Salt Missions Trail) on the east, the region is bisected by Historic Route 66 which runs through the heart of the it connecting the incorporated municipalities of Tijeras (pop.
+Bordered roughly by the Hwy 14 corridor (Turquoise Trail) on the west and Hwy 41 corridor (Salt Missions Trail) on the east.
+The region is bisected by world-famous Historic Route 66 which runs east-west through the heart of the it connecting the incorporated municipalities of Tijeras (pop.
 541), Edgewood (pop.
 5,300), and Moriarty (pop.
 1,910).
 In total, the region is home to more than 25,000 people.

+The range of local services is impressive, and means there is little reason to go into Albuquerque — most everything you need is available here.
 Shopping options range from friendly, locally-owned businesses to national chains and brand-name auto dealerships.
 Medical, dental, physical therapy, and alternative medicine and wellness services are available here.
 Livestock, equestrian and veterinary services are ample, too.

-We have a wildlife park and event center, equestrian arenas, and several rodeo grounds including the indoor Cyclone Center, large enough for a wide variety of events.
-World class shooting facilities are available at Founders Ranch, with additional outdoor and indoor ranges nearby.
+Transportation repair services are offered by many qualified nd certified providers (full-service mechanics, RV repair, tires, oil change).
 There are even two airports: Moriarty Airport can accommodate small jets; and Sandia Airpark in Edgewood (accommodates small private aircraft) offers residential fly-in living where you can taxi to your doorstep.